-In the first year of the course you will study a range of psychological approaches and their applications to real life situations (assessed externally).
+In the first year of the course, you will study a range of psychological approaches and their applications to real life situations (assessed externally).
 You will explore four key approaches in Psychology (social, cognitive, learning and biological) and apply these approaches to issues relevant to contemporary society.
 You will also learn how to develop your knowledge, understanding and skills in the scientific process and in psychological research methodology through your own psychological research project.
 This will improve your employability skills and help you see the practical implications of your findings.
-In the second year of the course you will learn about Health Psychology (assessed externally) and Applied Sport Psychology where you will benefit from our partnership with Chelsea FC Foundation including lectures from professionals and opportunities to visit the Chelsea FC training ground.
+In the second year of the course, you will learn about Health Psychology (assessed externally) and Applied Sport Psychology.

 Units 1 and 3 are assessed by examination.
 Units 2 and 7 are assessed by completing assignments.
 The assignments combine individual research and taught theory and are based on realistic situations.

-Students must complete and pass the first year to be awarded a BTEC National Certificate and the full 2 years of the course to receive the full BTEC National Extended Certificate
+You must complete and pass the first year to be awarded a BTEC National Certificate and the full two years of the course to receive the full BTEC National Extended Certificate.

 The cost for trips will be approximately £25.

 This course could lead to careers in sports psychology, occupational health and child psychology.

 My courses were all especially interesting, I thoroughly enjoyed all of them.
 All of my lecturers were extremely knowledgeable and I have learnt a lot from them.Lottie Warren, A Level student